Beamdog/nwn-issues/README.md

 3. **DO NOT REPORT MOBILE OR CONSOLE BUGS HERE.** This is only for the desktop build of the game.
 Bugs on other platforms need to be reported through Service Desk, via the link above. **Reports for non-desktop platforms will be closed without comment.**

+4. **DO NOT REPORT SCRIPT, CAMPAIGN, OR PREMIUM MODULE BUGS HERE.** We only deal with the engine and engine data files here. **Reports for script or module issues will be closed without comment.**

-4. **Check if your issue was already reported.** You can find all reported issues here: https://github.com/Beamdog/nwn-issues/issues?q=is%3Aissue
+5. **Check if your issue was already reported.** You can find all reported issues here: https://github.com/Beamdog/nwn-issues/issues?q=is%3Aissue

-5. **Have you verified with the latest development build?** Please check with the patch notes first, and try your bug on the latest development build.
+6. **Have you verified with the latest development build?** Please check with the patch notes first, and try your bug on the latest development build.

-6. **Are you reporting for a persistent world that is using NWNX?** Please report NWNX-related bugs with them: https://github.com/nwnxee/unified.
+7. **Are you reporting for a persistent world that is using NWNX?** Please report NWNX-related bugs with them: https://github.com/nwnxee/unified.
 We will not address NWNXEE bugs.

 ## Reporting a new issue